mpbarbosa/monitora_vagas/docs/architecture/PROJECT_STRUCTURE.md

 **Current Status:** Empty (components archived)

-⚠️ **Note:** Previous components were moved to `/src/archive/components/` as they were not referenced in the current implementation.
-See [Archive Documentation](../../legacy/README.md) for details.
+⚠️ **Note:** Previous components were moved to `/legacy/` as they were not referenced in the current implementation.
+Components are now managed in `public/index.html` and `src/js/` modules.

 **Archived Components:**
 - `AdvancedSearchModal/` - Advanced search modal dialog (archived)